Power-Systems-Textbook/TextbookSimulations/README.md

-# examples-and-problems
+# TextbookSimulations
 Examples and problems accompanying Daniel Kirschen's Power Systems Textbook

 ## Purpose
 This repository contains Jupyter notebooks that allow for interactive exploration into selected examples and problems included in Daniel Kirschen's Power Systems textbook.
-These notebooks use the National Renewable Energy Laboratory's [PowerSystems.jl](https://github.com/NREL-SIIP/PowerSystems.jl) package for power systems simulation and computation.
+These notebooks use Los Alamos National Laboratory's [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) package for power systems simulation and computation.
 This repository also contains sample data to accompany the selected examples and problems included in the textbook.